How To Remove Carbon buildup on Airtronic D2 and D4 Burners

 - The heater can now be operated as usual.

-Arctic Traveler is a MSD (Master Distributor) for Eberspaecher products and a technical leader actively involved in projects driving the mobility of tomorrow.
+Arctic Traveler Canada is a MSD (Master Distributor) for Eberspaecher products and a technical leader actively involved in projects driving the mobility of tomorrow.
 Call ATC @ 1-800‐295‐4156 for all your Heater and AC needs

 The aluminum fins on evaporator and condenser coils are easily bent and can block airflow through the coil.
-Air conditioning wholesalers sell a tool called a “fin comb” that will comb these fins back into nearly original condition.Remember to always use caution when performing preventative system maintenance, as ambient conditions (heat load) will increase refrigerant hose temperatures and don’t forget having the right quality parts on hand makes all the difference.
+Air conditioning wholesalers sell a tool called a “fin comb” that will comb these fins back into their original condition.Remember to always use caution when performing preventative system maintenance, as ambient conditions (heat load) will increase refrigerant hose temperatures and don’t forget, having the right quality parts on hand makes all the difference.

 See How To and Which Components to Inspect and watch this video to learn more about Basic A/C Troubleshooting.